Way Out West (song): Lyrics

 The song explains the life of mining in Australia, telling the story of a man who has left his job and wife in the city to work for a company drilling for oil and enjoys "living and a working on the land".

 Charts

 James Blundell and James Reyne version

 Australian country artists James Blundell and James Reyne covered the song and released it as a single in 1992.
 Their version became a hit in Australia the same year, peaking at number two on the ARIA Singles Chart.
 It was the highest-charting single for both singers.
-Their version set in the key of G.

-At the APRA Music Awards of 1992 the song won Country Song of the Year.
+Their version set in the key of G. At the APRA Music Awards of 1992, the song won Country Song of the Year.

 Chart performance

 "Way Out West" debuted at number 28 on 29 March 1992.
-The next week, it entered the top 10, then reached its peak of number two on 26 April, kept off the top spot by "Under the Bridge" by Red Hot Chili Peppers for two weeks.
+The next week, it entered the top 10, then reached its peak of number two on 26 April.
 It remained in the top 10 for four more weeks and the top 50 for a further three weeks.